 - a completed Internship Proposal, including signature indicating approval of field-based supervisor-mentor (a certified administrator).
 Proposed internships will only be approved if they:

-- include leadership experiences at both the school building and district levels; (working with your mentor, complete a Job Description Form (Building Leader or District Leader) outlining your plans for your internship).
+- include leadership experiences at both the school building and district levels; (working with a mentor, complete a Job Description Form (Building Leader or District Leader) outlining the student's plans for his/her internship).

 - are grounded in the student’s Personal Plan for Self-Improvement; (new Personal Plan must be attached to the proposal).

 - expand the student's leadership experiences, knowledge and skills (per ELCC Building and District Level Standards).

 Important additional information

 Students are responsible for finding or creating their own internships.
 Occasionally, intern opportunities are advertised publicly.
 However, most are developed through students’ professional networks and individualized negotiations with administrators interested in helping particular candidates advance.
 Students are encouraged to cultivate contacts and contribute to school leadership and district committee work throughout their programs of study.
 Such contributions can increase the chances that key advocates will recognize student leadership potential and support their internship proposals.

 Full-time immersion is preferable to part-time or summer internships, for marketability as a future applicant for educational leadership positions.
 All internships should be structured to provide leadership responsibilities of increasing breadth and depth over time.
 Overall, the quality of an intern's capstone experience, and its direct connection to NYS competencies for building and district leaders, will be key determinants of any format options approved.

 - Full time for one semester of the academic year (minimum 15 weeks).
 The intern works a minimum six-hour block of time during the regular student school day, plus additional time along with the field supervisor beyond regular school hours, as appropriate.